-Professor Susan Fecho is Dean of the School of Visual, Performing, and Communication Arts at Barton College.
-Her lifelong devotion to art includes over 30 years of teaching and working with art students in the United States and abroad.
-In addition, she has pursued postgraduate studies at various institutions including Jan Van Eyck Academie, Humboldt Field Research Institute, Milwaukee Institute of Art and Design, Northern Illinois University, and Penland School of Crafts.
-She has exhibited regionally, nationally, and internationally and has received numerous awards, grants, and residencies.
-Fecho’s published images have been accepted into several major collections: the Smithsonian Institution’s American Art Museum/National Portrait Gallery Library, Washington, D.C.; the Word and Image Department, Victoria and Albert Museum, London, England; and the Museum of Women Artists, Washington, D.C.
+Susan Fecho specializes in multi-media printmaking, surface designer, and illustration with a M.F.A. from ECU, and botanical illustrator certificate from NCBG.
+Her lifelong devotion to art includes over 40 years of teaching and working with art students in the United States and abroad.
+In addition, she has pursued postgraduate studies at various institutions including Jan Van Eyck Academie, Humboldt Field Research Institute, Milwaukee Institute of Art and Design, Northern Illinois University, NC Botanical Gardens and Penland School of Crafts.
+Fecho has exhibited nationally, and internationally – and has received numerous awards, grants, and residencies.